The Best New York City Restaurant For Every Kind Of Cuisine

-New York City is known for its vast and intimidating food selection.
+New York City is often referred to as the world’s “melting pot,” a phrase that’s perhaps best reflected by the city’s vast diversity of food.

-As part of its 2015 restaurant survey results, released Wednesday, Zagat created a list of the best restaurants in New York City for every type of cuisine.
+As part of its newly revealed 2014 restaurant survey results, Zagat has created a list of the best restaurants in New York City for every type of cuisine.

-Whether it’s an authentic New York City deli or delicious Mexican food in Williamsburg, there’s something here for everyone.
+Whether it’s five-star French fare in Midtown or spicy Thai cooking in Woodside, Queens, there’s something here for everyone.

-There were also a few repeats on the list this year, with Chinese restaurant RedFarm and Pearl Oyster Bar both making multiple appearances.

 Food: 28